vyamashiro/vyamashiro/README.md

 # Hi, I am Yamashiro !

 A software engineer studying and coding every day to build the applications of my dreams.<br><br>
-💻 Nearly 4 years of experience as a Software Developer<br>
+💻 +4 years of experience as a Software Developer<br>
 📖 I like Japanese philosophy<br>
 🙂 I am optimistic!<br>